 For further details, see Our approach as a sustainable bank

-We have conducted a materiality analysis to establish which sustainability issues our stakeholders consider priorities.
-It has also enabled us to identify issues that call for strategic vision and to monitor emerging trends with a view to minimizing risks and maximizing opportunities.
-The results of the analysis can be seen in the materiality matrix and in our stakeholder compass.
+We regularly carry out a materiality analysis to establish which material issues our stakeholders consider priorities.
+It enables us to identify issues that call for strategic vision and to monitor emerging trends with a view to minimizing risks and maximizing opportunities.
+The results of the analysis can be seen in our materiality matrix.

 At UniCredit, we are conscious of the important role we play in the economy, so we focus our efforts on how to anticipate economic trends and adapt our services to the current and emerging needs of our customers.
 By adopting this approach, we believe we can transform today's challenges into growth opportunities for our customers, for our bank and for the entire economic system.

-UniCredit has long been committed to instituting a culture of sustainability among all personnel, developing awareness of the fundamental role that they each play every day in making the bank stronger, more secure and more responsible in social, economic and environmental terms.
-Educational programs such as the Risk Academy (which involved more than 6,000 colleagues in 2012) and a course on sustainability at UniCredit (which involved more than 17,000 colleagues in Italy alone) have demonstrated our commitment in this area.
+UniCredit has long been committed to fostering a culture of sustainability among employees, developing awareness of the fundamental role that they play every day in making the bank stronger, more secure and more responsible in social, economic and environmental terms.
+In order to achieve a positive work environment, our bank is committed to promoting a corporate culture based on work-life balance

 Our communities are one of the cornerstones of our approach to sustainability.
 We are fully aware of our responsibilities as a commercial bank, so we work to encourage financial inclusion, as well as to promote social inclusion in the communities in which we operate.
 While we pride ourselves on our ability to serve the international needs of our customers, we take our role as a local financial institution just as seriously.